EC2 process kill

 cloud-secret.
 Otherwise, you will need to update the

-AWS_SHARED_CREDENTIALS_FILEenvironment variable in the fault template and you may be unable to use the default health check probes.
+AWS_SHARED_CREDENTIALS_FILEenvironment variable in the fault template, and you won't be able to use the default health check probes.

 |EC2_INSTANCE_ID||ID of the target EC2 instance.|| For example, |

 |REGION||The AWS region ID where the EC2 instance has been created.|| For example, |

 |PROCESS_IDS||Process IDs of the target processes provided as comma-separated values.||For example, 183,253,857.|

 |TOTAL_CHAOS_DURATION||Duration that you specify, through which chaos is injected into the target resource (in seconds).||Defaults to 30s.|